 Alain was considered an original in the area, but Mathieu knew that he had things to say and wanted to learn from him.

-Later Mathieu worked as a teacher at the Beaune Viticulture School in Burgundy, where he teached organic viticulture, alongside conventional viticulture.
+Later Mathieu worked as a teacher at the Beaune Viticulture School in Burgundy, where he taught organic viticulture, alongside conventional viticulture.